AzureAD/microsoft-authentication-library-for-js/lib/msal-angularjs/README.md

 * **correlationId** : Unique identifier used to map the request with the response.
 Defaults to RFC4122 version 4 guid (128 bits).

-* **storeAuthStateInCookie** : This will store the auth state(state and nonce) in cookie in addition to the storage(local or session) that you have configured.
-This is added to support IE and edge browser.
+* **storeAuthStateInCookie** : This will store the auth state (state and nonce) in cookie to handle the issue of the session storage and local storage getting cleared in IE and edge browsers during redirects across different security zones.
 Default value is false.

 #### Optional config Object for Route protection